Tom-Gooding/Demos/sql_tutorial_guide.md

 Then:
 - git push origin "branch name" (to push the branch)
 or
 - git push origin or git push origin main (will push updates directly into main branch.)...not advised and should instead push branch and then approve changes upon review.

-## testing to see if the new branch gets pushed via terminal
+  ## SQL walkthrough (official start)

-# Okay that seemed to work...go ahead and delete stuff
+    notes: